JakubVojvoda/logistics-company-simulation/README.md

 # logistics-company-simulation
-Modeling and simulation of logistics company
+Modeling and simulation of logistics company using Simlib C++